13 Great Careers You Don't Need a College Degree For (2025)

 #5: Pharmacy Technician

 Pros: Becoming a pharmacy technician often leads to a reliable career with a steady paycheck.
-Healthcare, including pharmacy work, will always be in demand.
+The number of pharmacy tech jobs is expected to grow by 7% between 2023 and 2033.
 Training usually takes around 12 months, and you get to help people maintain or gain health.

 Cons: Working as a pharmacy technician can mean night shifts and weekends spent at work.
 The job can be stressful, as many patrons may be sick and scared (so perhaps a bit grumpy!).
 Plus, you have to deal with medical providers, insurance companies, and red tape drama.
 So, you need high levels of customer service skills and tons of patience.